-The Data Processing Rack, commonly referred to as the DPR or "Shuttle Rack", is located at the NASA/Dryden Aeronautical Tracking Facility (ATF-1) site.
-Originally designed to supplement the Shuttle Tracking and Data Network (STDN), it provides both uplink (forward link) commanding and downlink telemetry throughput during Dryden Shuttle activities.
-Previously, the STDN network relied on JPL/Goldstone and Vandenberg AFB for this related support.
-However, Goldstone's deep-space commitments and rising operating costs transferred the Shuttle support commitment to Dryden just following the Challenger accident.
-As years progressed, refinements and improvements in technologies and equipment have significantly enhanced the usefulness of the DPR.
+The Data Processing Rack (DPR), formerly referred to as the "Shuttle Rack", is located at the NASA Armstrong Aeronautical Tracking Facility (ATF-1) site.
+At the end of the Shuttle program the “Shuttle” capable equipment (NCPS and SCD’s) were removed and two single channel legacy systems remain at Armstrong for local command data.
+The DPR also performs duties on local AFRC research missions for the recording and archival of critical mission telemetry data.
+Originally designed to provide STS Primary Edwards landing Telemetry, Commanding and Pilots Point Of View (PPOV) it also supplemented the Shuttle Tracking and Data Network (STDN).
+It provided both uplink (forward link) commanding and downlink telemetry throughput for the duration of Armstrong Shuttle support activities.
+Previously, the Space Tracking and Data Network (STDN) network relied on JPL/Goldstone and Vandenberg AFB for this related support.
+However, Goldstone's deep-space commitments and rising operating costs transferred the Shuttle support commitment to Armstrong just following the Challenger accident.
+As years progressed, refinements and improvements in technologies and equipment had significantly enhanced the usefulness of the DPR.
 During the STS-107 flight, the CANDOS experiment extensively utilized the DPR for proving the feasibility of the future concepts of IP "packetized" telemetry data practices.
-The DPR also performs duties on local DFRC research missions for the recording and archival of critical mission telemetry data.
+Both Command data and Telemetry data were packetized prior to STS-107.

-The primary function of the DPR's downlink capability is to receive telemetry from one of the two DFRC telemetry systems (either the MFTS - Multiple Frequency Tracking System or Triplex).
-The raw telemetry downlink is bit synchronized which re-clocks and conditions the data prior to it being recorded onto magnetic tape and/or frame synchronized for data quality monitoring.
+The primary function of the DPR's downlink capability is to receive telemetry from one of the two AFRC telemetry systems (either the MFTS - Multiple Frequency Tracking System or Triplex).
+The raw telemetry downlink is bit synchronized which re-clocks and conditions the data prior to it being recorded onto solid state Wideband recorders and/or frame synchronized for data quality monitoring System.
 Each mission establishes the requirements, determining how the data is handled at the DPR.
-Data from a DFRC local research mission is sent (in real-time) over fiber-optic circuits to the Mission Control Center (MCC) in Bldg 4800 for analysis by the project engineers and scientists.
-The Shuttle data is sent over wideband IP data circuits to Goddard Space Flight Center (GSFC) for distribution to the Shuttle network over Small Conversion Devices – commonly known as "SCDs" (pronounced: scŭds).
-Post-landing data support of the Space Shuttle, via a hard-line umbilical data path (called the SPA line), is located at the Shuttle Processing Area (SPA).
-This line allows for continued support of the Shuttle, even when the orbiter's RF link is brought down during processing of the orbiter in preparation for the transport back to Kennedy Space Center (KSC).
-DFRC has full redundancy throughout this downlink system.
-Personnel proficiency training is accomplished though local training as well as network supported exercises, to include launch, landing, post-landing simulations and Ops procedural exercises.
+Data from a AFRC local research mission is sent (in real-time) over fiber-optic circuits to the Mission Control Center (MCC) in Bldg.
+4800 for analysis by the project engineers and scientists.
+During the Shuttle era STS data was sent over wideband IP data circuits to Goddard Space Flight Center (GSFC) for distribution to the Shuttle network over Small Conversion Devices – commonly known as "SCDs" (pronounced: scŭds).
+Post-landing data support of the Space Shuttle, via a hardline umbilical data path (called the SPA line), was located at the Shuttle Processing Area (SPA).
+This line allowed for continued support of the Shuttle, even when the orbiter's RF link is brought down during processing of the orbiter in preparation for the transport back to Kennedy Space Center (KSC).
+AFRC has full redundancy throughout this downlink system.
+During the Shuttle program personnel proficiency STS support training was accomplished through local training as well as network supported exercises, to include launch, landing, post-landing simulations and Ops procedural exercises.

-The DPR uplink system consists of patch panels, modems, fiber optic devices, conversion devices, bit synchronizers, and frame synchronizers used for both local missions, as well as Space Shuttle operations.
+The DPR uplink system consists of patch panels, fiber optic devices, conversion devices, distribution amplifiers and bit synchronizers used for both local missions, as well as the former Space Shuttle operations.
 For local research flights, the uplink modulation is received from a fiber-optic link generated at Bldg.
 4800.
 This data is sent to the selected MFTS or Triplex systems to modulate the L- or S-Band uplink exciter before transmitting it to a research aircraft.
-For Space Shuttle support, the DPR receives the command modulation (either 32kbs or 72kbs) from Johnson Space Center (JSC) over the STDN Network, and then through GSFC on the NASCOM 224kbs legacy circuit.
-The blocked command modulation is processed by the Network Command Processing System (NCPS).
-The NCPS formats the data into the proper uplink format specific to the orbiter.
-This modulation is then sent to the MFTS and Triplex systems to be sent to the orbiter via one of the S-Band Uplink transmitters.
-DFRC has full redundancy throughout the uplink architecture and personnel proficiency training is accomplished in the same manner as previously mentioned.
+For Space Shuttle support, the DPR received the command modulation (either 32kbs or 72kbs) from Johnson Space Center (JSC) over the STDN Network, and then through GSFC on the NASCOM 224kbs legacy circuit.
+The blocked command modulation was processed by the Network Command Processing System (NCPS).
+The NCPS formatted the data into the proper uplink format specific to the orbiter.
+This modulation was then sent to the MFTS and Triplex systems to be sent to the orbiter via one of the S-Band Uplink transmitters.
+AFRC has full redundancy throughout the uplink architecture and personnel proficiency training is accomplished as for the downlink system.